 Reports of bloating, abdominal distress, and constipation are common.
 Patients usually lose interest in sex.
 Depression occurs frequently.

-Clinical characteristics include the following:
+Clinical criteria for diagnosis include the following:

-Content last modified November 2013
+Content last modified May 2014